 In the past week, several people have contacted me asking for information on propagating hens and chicks.
 I guess it is just that time of year again.
 As the weather warms from winter into spring, sempervivum plants begin to put out babies.
 By the time summer hits those baby chicks have grown quite a bit and people start to wonder, “Do I pull this chick off now, or leave it on the stem?”When to Propagate

 Offsets (that’s the official name for the baby chicks produced by the mother plant) begin as tiny nubs inside the leaves of their mother.
 These small, bud like offsets are then pushed away from the parent plant on stems called stolons.
-One of the pleasant benefits of sempervivum succulents is that one plant can product many offsets.
+One of the pleasant benefits of sempervivum succulents is that one plant can produce many offsets.

 Depending on the hen and chick variety and the space available to the plant, it may grow a very long stem for its offsets in an effort to spread.
 The offset will grow from a bud shape into the typical rosette as seen in the photo below.
 However, the stolon connecting the mother and offset has leaves and is still very healthy.
 This means that the hen is still feeding the chick and it isn’t quite time to break them apart.